hardwario/bc-website/content/doc/integrations/google-assistant.en.md

 ## Setup

-Setup will be containing two steps:
+Setup will be containing three steps:

 1. Setup of the kit and Blynk mobile app